The value of decentralization is in empowering people to act decisively within their social contexts

 - Political Decentralization: how many individuals/organizations ultimately control the computers that the system is made up of?

-- Logical Decentralization: are the data structures used to represent the system more monolithic or swarm-like? if you cut the system in half (both providers and users), will both halves continue to fully operate as independent units?
+- Logical Decentralization: are the data structures used to represent the system more monolithic or swarm-like?
+If you cut the system in half (both providers and users), will both halves continue to fully operate as independent units?

-Follow a predictable life cycle along the S-shaped adoption curve.
+Most things follow a predictable life cycle along the S-shaped adoption curve.

 At the beginning, will do everything they can to garner usage and appear more valuable as platforms with multi-sided positive network effects.
 However, when they move up the S-curve, their power grows.
 Eventually, the relationships turn from positive sum to zero sum.
 Thus, to continue growing, they must extract from users (e.g. selling user data, taxing profits, etc.)